greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-planning.html.md

 -   `gppkg`
 -   `gprestore`

-**Important:** After you begin initializing new segments, you can no longer restore the system using backup files created for the pre-expansion system.
+> **Important** After you begin initializing new segments, you can no longer restore the system using backup files created for the pre-expansion system.
 When initialization successfully completes, the expansion is committed and cannot be rolled back.

 ### <a id="topic7"></a>Planning Mirror Segments